Andrew E. Bellisario: Priesthood

 Bellisario later became the director of the De Paul Evangelization Center in Montebello.
-He also served as the provincial superior of the Vincentians, Province of the West, and as the director of the Daughters of Charity, Province of Los Altos Hills.
+He also served as the provincial superior of the Vincentians, province of the West, and as the director of the Daughters of Charity, province of Los Altos Hills.

-Bellisario was then assigned to Alaska as director of the Vincentian International missions there.
+The Vincentians assigned Bellisario to Alaska as director of the Vincentian International missions there.
 In May 2016, he was named pastor of Our Lady of Guadalupe Co-Cathedral Parish in the Archdiocese of Anchorage in Anchorage, Alaska.

 Bishop of Juneau

-On July 11, 2017, Pope Francis appointed Bellisario as bishop of the Diocese of Juneau.
+On July 11, 2017, Pope Francis appointed Bellisario as bishop of Juneau.
 He was consecrated by Bishop Paul Etienne on October 10, 2017, at St. Paul the Apostle Church in Juneau, Alaska.

-At his installation mass, Bellisario remarked:In 2018, Bellisario appointed an independent commission to investigate claims of sexual abuse against priests in the Diocese of Juneau.
-The commission included several retired judges and a retired police lieutenant.
-On August 22, 2019, the commission released its report.
-It found seven priests and one brother who were credibly accused of sexual abuses of minors.
-Bellisario made this statement:On June 7, 2019, Pope Francis appointed Bellisario to also serve as apostolic administrator of the Archdiocese of Anchorage following the appointment of Archbishop Paul D. Eitenne as Archbishop of Seattle.
+On June 7, 2019, Bellisario was named apostolic administrator of Anchorage following the appointment of Archbishop Paul D. Eitenne as Archbishop of Seattle.

 Archbishop of Anchorage-Juneau

-On May 19, 2020, Pope Francis named Bellisario as archbishop of the newly formed Archdiocese of Anchorage-Juneau.
+On May 19, 2020, Francis named Bellisario as archbishop of the newly formed Archdiocese of Anchorage-Juneau.
 Bellisario was installed on September 17, 2020.